-If you failed to receive your vote-by-mail ballot or you have lost or destroyed your original vote-by-mail ballot, and you are unable to vote in person at the polls, you may apply in writing for a late vote-by-mail ballot.
-This application will need to be provided in person to the county elections official by you or your representative.
+If you need a replacement ballot, you may apply in writing for a vote-by-mail ballot to be provided to your representative.
+This application must be provided in person to your county elections office by your representative.
 (Elec.
 Code, § 3014(b).)